Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 ===================

 The contract we are going to build in this tutorial is going to act as a classic piggy bank.
-Everyone should be able to put money into it, but only the owner can smash it and retrieve the GTU inside.
+Everyone should be able to put money in the form of GTU into it, but only the owner can smash it and retrieve the GTU inside.
 Once the piggy bank has been smashed, it should not be possible to add money to it.